THOMASELOVE/432-classes-2024/class04/README.md

 - We attempt to record every 432 class via Zoom and post the recording to Canvas.

 ## More to come.

+To include:

+1. Feedback on Minute Paper after Class 3
+2. Progress on this issue from Class 3 "Printing the slides to PDF can be a little unsatisfying - sometimes material is cut off.
+It seems that the settings I'm using for our slides don't let you easily "write" on them to take additional notes.
+I can add some functionality there, according to Quarto, but it may limit your ability to download the slides, so I'll need to experiment a bit.
+I'll try to work something out for Class 4 and beyond."
+3. New TA announcement